Disabled youth are being left behind. Learn why →

 What People Ask Us

 Yes.
 Federal and state law already require the government to cover the cost of foster care.
 That's funded through taxes, Title IV-E of the Social Security Act, and other programs.
 Taking a child's personal Social Security benefits on top of that is double-dipping — the state is billing the child for care it was already obligated to provide.
+Children in foster care have no obligation to pay for their care, any more than public school children have any financial obligation to pay for their public education.

 Most don't.
 They're children when it happens, and no one is required to tell them.
 Many foster youth age out of the system at 18 with nothing and never learn that thousands of dollars were collected in their name and used by the state.
 Some find out years later when they try to access benefits or file taxes and discover the paper trail.